 Once I find or free up a bigger drive, I’ll image the 4 GB Quantum over to it.
 In the meantime, that ancient drive let me get on with a weekend project.

 The desktop support guy at work assures me that everyone’s drives today are at least as good as those old Quantums were.
-I don’t buy desktop hard drives very often anymore, so I wouldn’t know.
+I don’t buy desktop hard drives very often anymore, so I can’t speak from firsthand experience, but they’re not supposed to.
 I’d like to think the soul of Quantum still beats within Seagate (Quantum having been absorbed by Maxtor, which in turn was absorbed by Seagate), but who knows?
-Are DEC’s best engineers still working at HP?
+Are DEC‘s best engineers still working at HP?

 Who knows.
 What I do know is when my son gets better dexterity, I’ll probably have help building computers.